dgbowl/yadg/docs/source/index.rst

    :width: 600
    :alt: yadg is used to process raw data files using a DataSchema into a datagram.

 Given an experiment represented by a `dataschema`, yadg will process the files and folders specified in each experimental `step` of the `dataschema`, and produce a `datagram` -- a unified data structure containing all measured ("raw") data in a given experiment.

-The produced `datagram` is associated with full provenance info, and the data within the `datagram` contains instrumental error estimates and is annotated with units.
+As of ``yadg-5.0``, the `datagram` is stored as a ``NetCDF`` file.
+The produced `datagram` is associated with full provenance info, and the data within the `datagram` contain instrumental error estimates and are annotated with units.

 You can read more about yadg in our paper: [Kraus2022b]_.
 Please note that the post-processing features within ``yadg`` have been deprecated in ``yadg-4.2`` and removed in ``yadg-5.0``.